Since Runcloud added some cool features, this review has been updated as of February 2022.

 But with no further ado, let’s have a look at the table:

 The Performance Test is running good as Upcloud delivers fast servers.
-However, Runcloud is not optimized for WordPress.
-The number of cached visitors is greatly behind competitors such as Gridpane or Spinup WP (up to 400%!).
+The number of cached visitors is behind competitors such as Gridpane or Spinup WP, but mainly because the caching test has a big spike in the first 20 seconds.

 Comparing Runcloud to other control panels